turingschool-examples/romcom/README.md

 ### Installation Instructions:
 [//]: <> (What steps does a person have to take to get your app cloned down and running?)
+Select the parent directory in terminal by using cd to get into it.
+Type "git clone git@github.com:vsriqui/romcom.git" into console.
+"Use cd romcom to enter that cloned child directory.
+Type "open index.html" in console and hit enter.

 ### Preview of App:
 [//]: <> (Provide ONE gif or screenshot of your application - choose the "coolest" piece of functionality to show off.)